Overview – Serengeti NP

 Pros & Cons

-• Annual wildebeest migration (late January to September)
+• Annual wildebeest migration (January to October)

-• Top wildlife viewing all year-round
+• Top wildlife viewing all year round

 • Endless plains feel like authentic Africa